 Residential building codes apply to adult care homes serving six or fewer residents and institutional building codes to adult care homes serving more than six residents.
-Adult care homes may serve up to four residents per bedroom.
+Adult care homes may serve up to two residents per bedroom (four if licensed prior to 2004).
 Bedrooms must be a minimum of 100 square feet, excluding vestibule and closet, for single rooms and 80 square feet per person for multiple occupancy rooms, excluding vestibule, closet or wardrobe space.
-One bathroom must be provided for every five residents and a tub or shower for every ten residents.
+One bathroom must be provided for every five residents, and a tub or shower for every ten residents.
 Bathroom requirements include hand grips and non-skid surfacing.